aalpatya/gbpplanner/README.md

 Press 'spacebar' to transition between camera keyframes which were set in ```src/Graphics.cpp```.

 ## Play with the code
+Edit the parameters in the config files and see the effects on the simulations!

+### Own formations
 You may want to create your own formations and scenarios for the robots.

 Towards the end of ```src/Simulator.cpp``` there is a function called ```createOrDeleteRobots()```, where you may add your own case.

-Alternatively, edit the parameters in the config files and see the effects on the simulations!
+### Custom Obstacles
+- Create an image file (.png) with BLACK obstacles on a WHITE background (see ```assets/imgs``` for examples)
+- Covert your image to a distance field image using the function in ```assets/scripts/create_distance_field.py```
+- Edit the OBSTACLE_FILE value in your config.json file with the new distance image

 ## Cite us
 ```